BeardedCrackie/devops-academy-assignment/section-1/task-C/README.md

 ### Local Kubernetes Setup with kind

 For testing the Helm chart, I used [microk8s](https://microk8s.io/) (The effortless Kubernetes by Canonical) to create a single node Kubernetes cluster.
+Cli outputs are provided within cli.log

 ### Deploying the Helm Chart